 A partner in the Our History Digital Archive initiative, he is responsible for Cataloging, Archiving, and Storage of the Hopkinson, Mackintosh, Langridge and Repton family archives.

-He is currently completing a BA (Hons) Photographic Studies degree with the Open College of Arts and has recently concluded a new area of research, entitled ‘Sehnsucht and the search for place in Neo-Romantic British Landscape Photography’.
+In 2016 he completed a BA (Hons) Photographic Studies degree 1st Class Honours with the University of Creative Arts concluded a new area of research, entitled ‘Sehnsucht and the search for place in Neo-Romantic British Landscape Photography’.
 From this research, he has developed a photographic approach of seeing time and place as one.

-This perspective is supported by his current project; documenting the Swale Ure Washlands in North Yorkshire.
+This perspective is supported by his current projects around the Swale Ure Washlands in North Yorkshire.
 This involves incorporating a broad knowledge of country matters, objective historical research, and a curiosity in folklore.
 The photographs and anecdotes of this project form part of his local speaking engagements.